 Lemon flavoured anything is always a hit with me.
-And judging by the number of page views and pins, it is the same with my readers too.
-Having made a delicious, gluten free lemon cake for friends, a lemon hit was needed here at home too.
+And judging by the number of page views and pins of my recipes, it is the same with you, my readers too.
+Having made a delicious, gluten free lemon cake for friends, I craved a lemon hit here at home too.
 Since I very rarely make the same cake twice, adding shredded, sweetened coconut seemed like a good idea.
 Good it wasn’t, fantastic it was.
 So welcome to my Lemon Coconut Sponge Layer Cake.

 Light, golden, lightly flavoured sponges sandwiched together with tart lemon curd and creamy, lemon buttercream.
 Additionally, topped with more buttercream and sprinkled with coconut, this cake is a flavour feast in every bite.
 While the coconut is ordered from Amazon UK, it is never a faff.
 The moist, sweet bite of every single strand is worth the small extra effort.
 Alternatively you can, if you must, make this cake using dessicated coconut.